allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 produce power and this results in a sudden “power loss” so you can’t run anymore.
 At [Allegro](http://allegro.tech/about-us/) we have experienced a similar thing with Mesosphere Marathon.
-This is our story on the using Marathon on a growing microservice ecosystem (if there is no mention of Marathon version, it is 1.3.10 and below.
-We need some time to test and deploy the latest 1.4 release), from tens of tasks and a couple applications, to thousands of tasks and over a hundred applications.
+This is our story on using Marathon in a growing microservice ecosystem, from tens of tasks and a couple applications, to thousands of tasks and over a hundred applications.
+If there is no mention of Marathon version, it is 1.3.10 and below; we need some time to test and deploy the latest 1.4 release.
 If you are interested in how our ecosystem is built, take a look at below MesosCon presentation.